NaveSadan/Running_prog/README.md

 - **JavaFX 17** SDK (download from [Gluon](https://gluonhq.com/products/javafx/)).
 - An IDE like IntelliJ IDEA (recommended) or any other Java IDE.

-## Setup and Running the Project:
+## 🛠️Setup and Running the Project:

 ### 1. Clone the Repository
-        ```bash
+        ```sh
         git clone https://github.com/NaveSadan/Running_prog.git
         cd Running_prog

 ### 2. Configure JavaFX

-        Download JavaFX 17 from Gluon.
+        - Download JavaFX 17 from Gluon.
-        Extract the JavaFX SDK to a directory (e.g., /path/to/javafx-sdk-17.0.14).
+        - Extract the JavaFX SDK to a directory (e.g., /path/to/javafx-sdk-17.0.14).
-        Update the path in the RunningTrackerUI.java file if needed (for the runs.csv file).
+        - Update the path in the RunningTrackerUI.java file if needed (for the runs.csv file).

 ### 3. Run the Application in IntelliJ